This is a guide to choosing the best time to visit Berlin, based on flights, hotel prices, weather, and events and activities.

-A three day festival brings live music, poetry, comedy and more, in addition to food, and drink to Platz der Republik.
+A three-day festival brings live music, poetry, comedy, and more, in addition to food, and drink to Platz der Republik.

-St. Martin’s Day is a celebration of Catholic Saints, and one especially popular with children.
+St. Martin’s Day is a celebration of Catholic Saints and one especially popular with children.

-There are lantern processionals, bonfires, singing at various locations, and some restaurants serve a traditional meal of roasted goose with red cabbage, kale, dumplings, and gravy.
+There are lantern processionals, bonfires, and singing at various locations, and some restaurants serve a traditional meal of roasted goose with red cabbage, kale, dumplings, and gravy.